 Coming soon, Fortanix will also take advantage of Google Cloud’s Key Access Justifications, enabling customers to accept or reject cryptographic requests through External Key Manager based on an access reason policy.

 For example, the administrator could allow a customer or Google initiated access to the Key Encryption Keys (KEK) but reject access to third-parties or when no justification is provided.
 When a cryptographic operation is performed using the KEK, Fortanix creates an audit log entry for each operation which includes the access reason.

 The combination of Google Cloud’s External Key Manager, Key Access Justifications and Fortanix will deliver a level of control that will make you the ultimate arbiter of access to your data stored in the Google Cloud Platform.
 Key Access Justifications is coming soon to alpha for BigQuery, Compute Engine and at-rest Persistent Disk.

-Stay tuned for Part 2 of this blog series for more detailed implementation information on implementing Fortanix SDKMS with Google External Key Manager and Key Access Justifications.
+Stay tuned for Part 2 of this blog series for more detailed implementation information on implementing Fortanix DSM with Google External Key Manager and Key Access Justifications.

 Google Cloud External Key Manager is currently available in Alpha on Google Cloud and will soon be coming to Beta.
-The Fortanix SDKMS integration will also be soon available in Beta and is available as an on-premises solution with a FIPS 140-2 Level 3 validated appliance, as software that can be deployed on-premises, and as SaaS offering through Equinix SmartKey, powered by Fortanix.
+The Fortanix DSM integration will also be soon available in Beta and is available as an on-premises solution with a FIPS 140-2 Level 3 validated Fortanix Runtime Encryption Appliance, as software that can be deployed on-premises, and as SaaS offering through Equinix SmartKey, powered by Fortanix.

 For those at Google Next London 2019, We recommend attending- Bringing You More Control: New Services for Data Security and Transparency on Wednesday, November 20th at 4:15–5:05 PM